 |CREDENTIAL:||Badge(s); Certificate (free)|

 This course is designed for non-native English speakers who are interested in improving their language skills and knowledge of business and entrepreneurship at the same time.
 From identifying an opportunity to planning a persuasive pitch, this course will guide you step-by-step through the basic elements of starting up a new business.
-Through case studies, selected readings, and video lectures, you will learn how to use market research to identify risks and opportunities.
+Through selected readings and video lectures, you will learn how to use market research to identify risks and opportunities.
 You will learn how to read and develop a business plan and how to find investors and financial support.
 Finally, you will learn strategies for making a pitch to present your business concept.
+This is a self-paced course, which will be open for 12 weeks.
+Participants can complete coursework at any time during these 12 weeks.
+The course has 5 modules; each module will require approximately 3-5 hours of work.

 At the end of this course, you’ll be able to: